Gábor Pintér

-Gábor Pintér (born 9 March 1964) is a Hungarian prelate of the Catholic Church who was Apostolic Nuncio to Belarus from 2016 to 2019 and has been Apostolic Nuncio to Honduras since 2019.
+Gábor Pintér (born 9 March 1964) is a Hungarian prelate of the Catholic Church who works in the diplomatic service of the Holy See.

 Career

 Gábor Pintér was born on 9 March 1964 in Kunszentmárton, Hungary.
 He was ordained a priest on 11 June 1987.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1996 and served in Haiti, Bolivia, Sweden, France, the Philippines and Austria.

 On 13 May 2016, Pope Francis named him titular archbishop of Velebusdus and Apostolic Nuncio to Belarus.
 He received his episcopal consecration on 15 July 2016 in the Cathedral of Vac from Cardinal Pietro Parolin, Secretary of State.

 On 12 November 2019, he was appointed Apostolic Nuncio to Honduras.

+On 27 July 2024, he was appointed nuncio to New Zealand.

+On 29 August 2024, he was given the additional responsibilities for Fiji.

+On 14 January 2025, he was given the additional responsibilities for Palau, Micronesia, and Vanuatu.

+On 12 April 2025, he was given the additional responsibilities for the Cook Islands, Kiribati, the Marshall Islands, Nauru, and Samoa.

+On 18 June 2025, he was given the additional responsibilities as Apostolic Delegate to the Pacific Ocean.